ldkong1205/ldkong1205/README.md

 I am an M.Eng. student in Computer Science at the School of Computer Science and Engineering, Nanyang Technological University, Singapore.

-I work in the fields of deep learning and computer vision, with particular focuses on domain adaptation, 3D perception, and representation learning.
+I work in the fields of deep learning and computer vision, with particular focuses on domain adaptation, 3D perception, and visual representation learning.

 <!--
 [![Lingdong's github stats](https://github-readme-stats.vercel.app/api?username=ldkong1205&show_icons=true)](https://github.com/ldkong1205/github-readme-stats)